isaatonimov/Invy/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the AGPL-3.0 license.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->